pearls (1)

 Pearls: Ethical Considerations & Vegan Alternatives

-Commercially sold pearls come exclusively from oysters.
-They have almost no other use than for jewelry—typically either necklaces or earrings.
+Pearls come exclusively from oysters, and are therefore not vegan.
+They are used exclusively for jewelry—typically either necklaces or earrings.

 Our current understanding of biology suggests it’s possible that oysters lack sentience and are therefore incapable of suffering.
 Hopefully that’s the case, because the process of culturing and harvesting pearls is profoundly invasive.